NeptuneMagicSauce/CatPi/README.md

   - duration of confirm tare
   - calibration data

+- base widget: maybe QSlider is better than DeltaDial ?

 - clang format:
   - no // namespace at closure
   - maybe width smaller